Department of Computer Science

 G14, Ashton Building, University of Liverpool

 I am a Senior Fellow of the HEA.
 My teaching at Liverpool currently focuses on HPC (high performance computing), Data Science/Big Data and AI, with my research centred on energy efficient perfomant computing.
-I am academic lead for the Faculty's "Education Enhancement Group" and a leading member of the Infrastructure subgroup of 'Digital' Research Theme at the University of Liverpool, supported the UG Year in Industry Placements for the Department of Computer Science (2019-2020), and am the "go to" person in the EEE/CS School for all matters on HPC.
+I am academic lead for the Faculty's "Education Enhancement Group" and a leading member of the Infrastructure subgroup of 'Digital' Research Theme at the University of Liverpool.
+I led on the UG Year in Industry Placements for the Department of Computer Science (2019-2020), and am the "go to" person in the EEE/CS School for all matters on HPC.
 I also mentored the student team to 'silver' in the inaugural CI-UK HPC Student Cluster Competition.

 I am happy to receive enquiries for PhD candidancy in the topics discussed below.